-The Investment Committee is both a preparatory and a decision-making committee.
-Its responsibilities include evaluating and approving standard portfolio acquisitions valued at MEUR 75 or more, portfolio acquisitions not considered to be standard and valued at MEUR 25 or more and investments that require the approval of the Swedish Financial Supervisory Authority.
+The Investment Committee is both a preparatory and a decisionmaking committee.
+Its responsibilities include evaluating and approving standard portfolio acquisitions valued at EUR 50m or more, portfolio acquisitions not considered to be standard and valued at EUR 25m or more and investments that require the approval of the Swedish Financial Supervisory Authority.
 The Investment Committee is also involved in the process of potential revaluations of credit portfolios.
 The Investment Committee is to have at least three members appointed by the Board on an annual basis.
 The Chairman must be independent in relation to the Company and the Company's management and may not be the Board Chairman of Hoist Finance.
-The Committee meets at least four times per financial year and whenever a Committee decision or recommendation is required as per the Company's Investment Policy.
-Since the 2019 AGM, the Board's Investment Committee has been composed of Malin Eriksson (Chairman), Liselotte Hjorth, Joakim Rubin and Lars Wollung.
+The Committee meets at least four times per financial year and whenever a Committee decision or recommendation is required as per the Company's Investment Policy or Revaluation Policy.
+Since 1 January 2023, the Investment Committee is composed of Christopher Rees (chair), Lars Wollung (member) and Bengt Edholm (member).

-Jörgen Olsson was a member of the Committee until 16 May 2019.
 Company employees may be summoned to Committee meetings to provide details on investment data.
-Committee meeting minutes are recorded and are available to all Board members.
-The Committee Chairman reports to the Board at all Board meetings concerning the issues discussed, proposed and decided on at Committee meetings.
-The Committee held seven meetings in 2019, with all members in attendance at these meetings.
+Committee meeting minutes are kept and are available to all Board members.
+The Committee Chairman reports to the Board at all Board meetings concerning the issues discussed, proposed, and decided on at Committee meetings.
+The Committee held 19 meetings in 2022 with all members in attendance at these meetings, except for the meeting on 23 June when Bengt Edholm did not attend, and the meeting on 21 October when Christopher Rees did not attend.

-With regard to standard investments valued at less than MEUR 75 and non-standard investments valued at less than MEUR 25, and provided such investments do not require the Swedish Financial Supervisory Authority's approval, the Investment Committee may delegate decision-making authority to the Company's Management Investment Committee which is composed of employed executives.
+For standard investments valued at less than EUR 50m, and non-standard investments valued at less than EUR 25m, the Investment Committee may delegate decision-making authority to the Company's Management Investment Committee.
+This applies provided that such investments do not require the Swedish Financial Supervisory Authority's approval.
+The Management Investment Committee is composed of employed executives.